Lack of internal alignment.

 We had a great, new, let’s-make-it-happen client at the RFL.

-They gave us a great, low budget launch challenge.
+They gave us a great, low budget event launch challenge.

 We answered with a great, crowd-pleasing, cut-through and shareable social idea.
 And because it was animated video (to fit the budget and tight deadline), we had sign off at every step of the project – from script to voiceover, and through various animation stages of character development.